 Renewable energy sources today accounts for 47 percent of the energy supply in Blekinge, 60 percent in Kalmar and approximately 45 percent in Kronoberg.
 Solar energy is increasing, but solar heating only accounts for a few GWh in the region.
 Wind power generates today approximately 100 GWh in the region.
 District heating increases significantly during the last two decades and today 0,49 Twh of district heating is produced in Blekinge, 0,9 TWh in Kalmar and approximately 1 TWh in Kronoberg.
 Biofuels supply more than 90 percent of the district heating, mainly wooden bio mass (more than 70 percent).

-During the first 1 year and a half of the BiogasAction project the consulting firm CCS has been working on different tasks in order to promote and fulfill the targets in BiogasAction and the different challengers in the Netherlands.
+During the first period of BiogasAction the Energy Agency for Southeast Sweden (ESS) has been working on different tasks in order to promote and fulfill the targets in BiogasAction.

 Night walks are on-site energy surveys held at times when businesses are closed to the public.
 Energy experts conduct the survey with a view to identifying areas of energy waste within a business, in order that a bespoke action plan can be produced and implemented

 so as to enable direct and significant energy savings.

 This is aimed at those considering development of an AD plant, covering the main aspects needing consideration, specific to each EU country involved in the project.